wmac001/arc-overhang-orcaslicer-integration/README.md

 For more details visit: https://github.com/stmcculloch/arc-overhang
 ## 3. Setup-Process
 1. download and install Python 3, at least Version 3.5, check the "add to PATH" box during the installation.
-2. install the librarys [shapely 1.8.5](https://shapely.readthedocs.io/en/stable/), [numpy](https://numpy.org/) and [matplotlib](https://matplotlib.org/) via "python -m pip install "+library-name in your console (type cmd in start-menu search).
+2. install the librarys [shapely](https://shapely.readthedocs.io/en/stable/), [numpy](https://numpy.org/) and [matplotlib](https://matplotlib.org/) via "python -m pip install "+library-name in your console (type cmd in start-menu search).
 3. Ready to go!

-### 4. How to use it:
+## 4. How to use it:
+#### Option A) via Console
-Option A) open your system console and type 'python ' followed by the path to this script and the path of the gcode file.
+Simply open your system console and type 'python ' followed by the path to this script and the path of the gcode file.
 Will overwrite the file.
+#### Option B) use it as a automatic post-processing script in PrusaSlicer
-Option B) open PrusaSlicer, go to print-settings-tab->output-options.
+1. open PrusaSlicer, go to print-settings-tab->output-options.
 Locate the window for post-processing-script.
-    In that window enter: full path to your python exe,emtyspace, full path to this script.
+2. In that window enter: full-path-to-your-python-exe full-path-to-this-script-incl-filename
+3. PrusaSlicer will execute the script after the export of the Gcode, therefore the view in the window wont change.
+4. Open the finished gcode file to see the results.

+Notes to nail it first try:
 If the python path contains any empty spaces, mask them as described here: https://manual.slic3r.org/advanced/post-processing
-=>PrusaSlicer will execute the script after the export of the Gcode, therefore the view in the window wont change.
-Open the finished gcode file to see the results.

-If you want to change generation settings: Scroll to 'Parameter' section.
+If you want to change generation settings: Open the Script in an editor, scroll to 'Parameter' section.
 Settings from PrusaSlicer will be extracted automaticly from the gcode.

 ## 5. Current Limitations
 1. The Arc-Generation is not hole-tolerant yet.